-177. When assigning unencumbered employees to residual vacancies for which they are not qualified, is the assignment by seniority or juniority?
+270. When assigning unencumbered employees to residual vacancies for which they are not qualified, is the assignment by seniority or juniority?

-Response: When there is more than one residual vacancy, unencumbered employees who had been in an unencumbered status for the last 90 days must be canvassed and given an option based on seniority.
-For example, if there are five residual vacancies remaining after assigning the qualified and partially qualified employees, the five senior unencumbered employees meeting the minimum qualifications who had been in an unencumbered status for the last 90 days, beginning with the senior, would be given the option of the available assignments and placed into required training.
-If there was only one residual vacancy remaining after assigning the qualified and partially qualified employees, the senior unencumbered employee who meets the minimum qualifications and who has been in an unencumbered status for the last 90 days, would be assigned.
+Response: When there is more than one (1) residual vacancy, unencumbered employees must be canvassed and given an option based on seniority.
+For example, if there are five (5) residual vacancies remaining after assigning the qualified and partially qualified employees, the five (5) senior unencumbered employees meeting the minimum qualifications, beginning with the senior, would be given the option of the available assignments and placed into required training.
+If there was only one (1) residual vacancy remaining after assigning the qualified and partially qualified employees, the senior unencumbered employee who meets the minimum qualifications would be assigned.